-The interview will start with a welcome and general directions for the day.
-It is not an assessment, simply a time to get to know you and for you to get to know the other applicants who will be with you for the day.
-Your performance in other activities during the day will be assessed to determine an overall Interview Score.
+The interview day will start with a welcome and general directions for the day.
+Again, it is simply a time to get to know you and for you to get to know the other applicants who will be with you for the day.
+You cannot really prepare anything, so just be relaxed and do your best on everything you are asked to do.